identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 To evaluate whether an access token meets the protected resource's requirements, the resource server will enforce the conventional token-validation logic before analysing the content of the payload of the token as defined by [RFC7519], [RFC6749], and [RFC9068] as long as any specification that applies to IANA registered claims.

-# Authorization Server Metadata

-TODO

 # Deployment  Considerations

 This specification facilitates the communication of requirements from a resource server to a client, which, in turn, can enable a more granular and appropriate Authorization Request at the Authorization Server using either an OAuth 2.0 [RFC6749] defined grant flow, a Rich Authorization Request [RFC9396], a Push Authorization Request [RFC9126], or a JWT-Secured Authorization Request [RFC9101].
 However, it is important to realize that the user experience achievable in every specific deployment is a function of the policies each resource server and authorization server pair establishes.
-Imposing constraints on those policies is out of scope for this specification; hence, it is perfectly possible for resource servers and authorization servers to impose requirements that are impossible for subjects or clients to comply with or that lead to an undesirable user-experience outcome.
+Imposing constraints on those policies is out of scope for this specification.
+It is therefore perfectly possible for resource servers and authorization servers to impose requirements that are impossible for subjects or clients to comply with or that lead to an undesirable user-experience outcome.

 # Security Considerations